FuricBond/Research-Connect-AI/README.md

 1. **Deterministic over probabilistic** — All ranking, scoring, and personalization logic is fully deterministic.
 Given identical inputs, the system produces identical outputs.
 Zero LLM inference or random tie-breaking during ranking.
 2. **Zero network at request time** — The entire ranking, risk, deadline, and personalization pipeline executes in-memory with zero external network calls or database writes at request time.
 3. **Relevance and safety dominance** — Personalization adjustments are bounded ($|adj| \le 0.15$).
 High-risk venues ($risk \ge 0.70$ or $is\_predatory = True$) and expired deadlines ($deadline\_status = EXPIRED$) are strictly suppressed and cannot be boosted by personalization.
-4. **Canonical source of truth** — Phase 4 Research Management consumes canonical outputs from Phase 2.6 (risk), Phase 2.7 (deadlines), and Phase 3 (researcher intelligence).
-It does not create duplicate domain logic or shadow calculations.
+4. **Canonical source of truth** — Phase 4 Research Management and Phase 5 Personalization consume canonical outputs from Phase 2.6 (risk), Phase 2.7 (deadlines), and Phase 3 (researcher intelligence).
+No duplicate domain logic or shadow calculations.
-5. **Strict user scoping & ownership** — All researcher workflows, saved opportunities, preferences, and submission records enforce `X-User-ID` isolation to prevent cross-user data leakage.
+5. **Strict user scoping & ownership** — All researcher workflows, saved opportunities, preferences, submission records, and personalization data enforce `X-User-ID` isolation to prevent cross-user data leakage.
 6. **No premature scaling** — The architecture avoids Kafka, Celery, Kubernetes, and heavy MLOps overhead in favor of clean, modular, and maintainable services.
+7. **Governance & fairness by design** — The Phase 5 governance engine enforces fairness invariants, maintains immutable audit trails, and provides transparency controls so researchers can understand and control their personalization.

 ---

 ## ⚠️ Current Scope Boundaries & Status

 - **Authentication Infrastructure**: Researcher operations currently use explicit `X-User-ID` header matching and user verification.
 Full session cookies / OAuth2 login flows are planned for platform hardening.
-- **Research Management Roadmap**: Opportunity workspace states, manuscript submission tracking, calendar iCal export, and proactive notifications are part of Phase 4 (Phases 4.1–4.7) and are not yet implemented in Phase 4.0.
 - **Embeddings Generation**: Semantic embeddings are calculated deterministically via local sentence-transformers; automated background ingestion daemons are planned for production hardening.
 - **Scraper Ingestion**: WikiCFP is fully operational as a verified source connector; additional connectors (ACM, IEEE, Springer) are planned for ingestion scaling.